serenity-is/docs/api/js/corelib/functions/removeDisposingListener.md

 `T` *extends* `EventTarget`

+Type of the target event target.

 ## Parameters

 ### target

 `T`

-The element to remove the listener from.
+Element/event target to remove the listener from.
+No-op when `null`/`undefined`.

 ### handler

 () => `void`

-The disposing listener to remove.
+Callback whose registration should be removed.
+If `null`/`undefined`, matching falls back to `regKey`.

 ### regKey?

 `string`

-An optional registration key to identify the listener.
+Optional registration key to match against.

 ## Returns

 `T`

-The element that the listener was removed from.
+The `target` that was passed in, for chaining.